This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a dental device.
 You may need a dental device while you sleep.
 It is similar to a retainer or mouth guard.
 The device helps keep your airway open while you sleep.
-Ask your PHP or dentist about a dental device.
+Ask your healthcare provider or dentist about a dental device.

-- Talk to your caregiver about alcohol and medicines that make you drowsy.
+- Talk to your healthcare provider about alcohol and medicines that make you drowsy.
 Alcohol and certain medicines can increase your snoring.

 - Lose weight.
 This will help decrease or stop your snoring.
 Ask if you need to lose weight and how much you need to lose.
 Ask for help with a weight loss program.